European developers avoid "unlucky" homes to tap Far East demand

 LONDON This September, work starts on a development of 22 homes around a Chinese-style courtyard, pavilion and pond.
 Enclosed by high white walls, it will have Chinese symbols adorning an entrance gate topped with a roof reminiscent of a Far Eastern temple.

-It is being built not in China but Fuenlabrada, an industrial suburb 17 miles (27 km) south of Madrid, the capital of debt-ravaged Spain where thousands of construction projects have stopped in their tracks.
+It is being built not in China but Fuenlabrada, an industrial suburb 17 miles south of Madrid, the capital of debt-ravaged Spain where thousands of construction projects have stopped in their tracks.

 "We're building for the Chinese because they are a very wealthy community in Spain and the rest of the world."